 Chapter 5 considers an efficient and practical verification method, temporal logic model-checking, for finite-state (i.e. bounded) systems.
 The model-checking method is actually useful to verify reactive and concurrent systems.
 However, as the scale of the programs increases, the computation costs for verification increase exponentially due to the state explosion.
 To ease the state explosion, a compositional approach to model-checking seems promising and is adopted here.
-The point of compositional verification is to reduce (localize, minimize) the target program, leaving only essential information for each verification query.
+The point of compositional verification query.
+The reduction of the target program, leaving only essential information for each verification query.
 The reduction of the target program is formalized by process equivalence theory.
-This chapter introduces a new process equivalence relation ($\pi\tau\omega$ -bisimulation equivalence) for compositional verification.
-This new relation is required because conventional bisimulation equivalence, which was used in other compositional verification, cannot deal with "divergence" explicitly.
-An explanation of why conventional bisimulation equivalence does not work well with divergence is given, and then $\pi\tau\omega$ -bisimulation is defined.
-After this, Process Query Language (PQL) is proposed.
-PQL is a modal logic which is union of temporal logic and process logic, and the semantics of which is based on $\pi\tau\omega$ -bisimulation equivalence.
+This chapter introduces a new process equivalence relation ( $\pi\tau\omega$ -bisimulation equivalence) for compositional verification.
+This new relation is required because conventional bisimulation equivalence, which was used in other compositional verification equivalence does not work well with divergence is given, and then $\pi\tau\omega$ -bisimulation is defined.
+After this, Process logic, and the semantics of which is based on $\pi\tau\omega$ -bisimulation equivalence.
 Then, this chapter proposes the compositional verification method using PQL with consideration of the divergence.
 Its effectiveness is demonstrated by means of some experimental results.